imihnea/dycbackend/README.md

          UI => New product => Feature deal
             => Buy product => Checkout page
-         Reviews => Only create product reviews, show them on the profile page
+         Reviews => Editing reviews from profile => redirect to profile; same for product page => Put products in Iframe if editing/deleting the reviews doesn't refresh/redirect the parent window

     Low Priority: